HeyKrystal/asa-server-manager/README.md

 $ ./ASAServerManager.ps1 -serverop restart -now
 ```

 <br>**-rollforcerespawndinos** : This flag introduces a chance that ```-ForceRespawnDinos``` will be set on server startup, thus respawning all wild dinos.
-The weight for this chance can be specified in the ASAServerProperties file.
+The value represents the percentage chance a forced respawn will occur and must be a value of 0-100.
 This flag will only be triggered on ```-serverop restart```.
 ```
-$ ./ASAServerManager.ps1 -serverop restart -rollforcerespawndinos
+$ ./ASAServerManager.ps1 -serverop restart -rollforcerespawndinos 75
 ```

 ### Scheduling